Bhupesh-V/Bhupesh-V.github.io/_posts/2020-8-9-monitor-network-usage-stats-in-linux.md

 ## `ifconfig`

 This is a good old tool used by network professionals to configure a network interface. `ifconfig $net_device` will display the status of our default net device.

+> Install net-tools if you are missing ifconfig `sudo apt install net-tools`

 ```bash
 $ ifconfig enp0s20u4u1